Steve Finnan: Liverpool

 Finnan made his Liverpool debut against Chelsea on 17 August 2003.
-His first season was disrupted by injury, but in 2004–05, he established himself as the first-choice right-back and a firm fan favourite.
+His first season was disrupted by injury, but in the 2004–05 season, he established himself as the first-choice right-back and a firm fan favourite.
 The season was a highly successful one for Finnan.
-He scored his first and only goal for Liverpool against West Bromwich Albion, played in the League Cup final, and was in the starting eleven as Liverpool won the Champions League Final, though a thigh injury meant he was substituted at half time.
-Finnan's goal against WBA meant that he became only the second player to score in each of the five highest divisions of English football; the first was Jimmy Willis.
+He scored his first and only goal for Liverpool in a 3–0 win against West Bromwich Albion in the Premier League, He also played in the League Cup final, and was in the starting eleven as Liverpool won the UEFA Champions League final, though a thigh injury meant he was substituted at half-time.
+Finnan's goal against West Bromwich Albion meant that he became only the second player to score in each of the five highest divisions of English football; the first was Jimmy Willis.

 In the 2005–06 season, Liverpool broke their record for number of points in a Premier League season, finishing on 82 points with Finnan being ever present.
 At the end of the season he picked up another medal with Liverpool, winning the FA Cup.

-Finnan played for Liverpool as first-choice right-back for the 2006–07 season despite heavy competition from newly arrived teammate Álvaro Arbeloa.
-He started in the 2007 UEFA Champions League Final and was subbed off after 88 minutes, Liverpool went on to lose the game 2–1.
-In July 2007, Finnan agreed a new two-year contract to remain with Liverpool.
+Finnan played for Liverpool as first-choice right-back for the 2006–07 season despite heavy competition from winter signing Álvaro Arbeloa.
+He started in the UEFA Champions League final against Milan and was subbed off after 88 minutes, Liverpool went on to lose the match 2–1.
+On 2 August 2007, Finnan signed a new two-year contract to remain with Liverpool until 2009.

-The following season, Liverpool's success continued as they finished third in the League and reached the semi-finals of the Champions League.
-Finnan took his total appearances for Liverpool past the 200 mark and also made it into the top 100 capped Liverpool players of all time.
-Finnan featured in 35 games, but lost his starting place, manager Rafa Benítez often preferring Arbeloa to start.
-In the summer of 2008, after the arrival of fullback Philipp Degen at the club from Borussia Dortmund, Finnan was linked with a move away from Anfield.
-He was offered by Liverpool as a makeweight in a deal to sign Gareth Barry from Aston Villa; the player accepted the move but the clubs were unable to agree a fee.
-He made a guest appearance in Jamie Carragher's testimonial match in September 2010.
+In the 2007–08 season, Liverpool's success continued as they finished fourth in the Premier League and reached the semi-finals of the UEFA Champions League.
+Finnan took his total appearances for Liverpool past the 200 mark and also made it into the top 100 capped Liverpool players of all-time.
+Finnan made 35 appearances that season, but lost his starting position, with manager Rafael Benítez often preferring Álvaro Arbeloa to start.
+In the summer of 2008, following the arrival of Philipp Degen from Borussia Dortmund, Finnan was linked with a move away from Anfield.
+He was offered by Liverpool as a makeweight in a deal to sign Gareth Barry from Aston Villa; the defender accepted the move but the clubs were unable to agree a fee.
+He made a guest appearance in Jamie Carragher's testimonial match on 7 September 2010.

 Espanyol

-On transfer deadline day, 1 September 2008, Finnan signed a two-year deal with La Liga club Espanyol for an undisclosed fee.
-Injuries limited his first team appearances, and rumours of a return to the Premier League in the January 2009 transfer window with Arsenal or Tottenham Hotspur were dismissed by Espanyol's sports director Paco Herrera and by coach Mané, who considered him an important member of the team.
+On 1 September 2008, Finnan signed a two-year contract with La Liga club Espanyol for an undisclosed fee.
+Injuries limited his first-team appearances, and rumours of a return to the Premier League in the January 2009 transfer window with Arsenal or Tottenham Hotspur were dismissed by Espanyol's sports director Paco Herrera and manager Mané, who considered Finnan as an important member of the club.
 By mid-January, Espanyol were "surprised" that a move to Hull City did not proceed, apparently for medical reasons.
-In July 2009, Espanyol and Finnan agreed to mutually terminate the remainder of his contract.
+On 27 July 2009, Espanyol and Finnan agreed to terminate the remainder of his contract.